Level/abstract-level/README.md

 #### `chainedBatch.del(key[, options])`

-Queue a `del` operation on this batch, not committed until `write()` is called.
+Add a `del` operation to this chained batch, not committed until `write()` is called.
 This will throw a [`LEVEL_INVALID_KEY`](#errors) error if `key` is invalid.
 The optional `options` object may contain:

 - `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
 - `sublevel` (sublevel instance): act as though the `del` operation is performed on the given sublevel, to similar effect as `sublevel.batch().del(key)`.
 This allows atomically committing data to multiple sublevels.
 The `key` will be prefixed with the `prefix` of the sublevel, and the `key` will be encoded by the sublevel (using the default key encoding of the sublevel unless `keyEncoding` is provided).

 #### `chainedBatch.clear()`

-Clear all queued operations on this batch.
+Remove all operations from this chained batch, so that they will not be committed.

 #### `chainedBatch.write([options][, callback])`

-Commit the queued operations for this batch.
+Commit the operations.
 All operations will be written atomically, that is, they will either all succeed or fail with no partial commits.

 There are no `options` by default but implementations may add theirs.
 Note that `write()` does not take encoding options.
 Those can only be set on `put()` and `del()` because implementations may synchronously forward such calls to an underlying store and thus need keys and values to be encoded at that point.